 Disable AMP plugin and Add Redirects:

-Deactivate AMP plugin and put the following code on .htaccess file in root directory.
+Deactivate AMP plugin and put the following code on .htaccess file in the root directory.
 Follow this guide to edit .htaccess file on your server.

 # Redirect from AMP to non-AMP page RewriteRule ^(.*)\/amp$ $1 [R=301,L]